Crail Heritage Walk

 The Town Clock was replaced in 1866 at a cost of £85.00 and the same year saw a new main door built on the northern side and a teak internal stairway to the upper floor constructed.

-The above article is extracted from Crail Matters, the local newsletter which is a useful source of all that is happening in Crail.
+The article below is extracted from Crail Matters from March 2020.
+Crail Matters is a local newsletter which is a useful source of all that is happening in Crail.
 To register to receive an email copy of Crail Matters each week, visit: http://eepurl.com/ds7Qjn - or for more information and newsletter samples visit: https://crailmatters.com/

 Walk along the south side of Marketgate through the car park.